Kingxukai/linux/Documentation/userspace-api/landlock.rst

 sibling threads (unlike POSIX thread credential changes, cf.
 :manpage:`nptl(7)`).

-When a thread sandboxes itself, we have the guarantee that the related security policy will stay enforced on all this thread's descendants.
+When a thread sandboxes itself, we have the woke guarantee that the woke related security policy will stay enforced on all this thread's descendants.
 This allows creating standalone and modular security policies per application, which will automatically be composed between themselves according to their runtime parent